sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ### Prefix match

-When [EnablePathPrefixMatching]({{< ref "tyk-oss-gateway/configuration#http_server_options" >}}) is enabled, the Gateway switches to prefix matching where it treats the configured pattern as a prefix which will only match against the beginning of the path.
+When [TYK_GW_HTTPSERVEROPTIONS_ENABLEPATHSUFFIXMATCHING]({{< ref "tyk-oss-gateway/configuration#http_server_optionsenable_path_prefix_matching" >}}) is enabled, the Gateway switches to prefix matching where it treats the configured pattern as a prefix which will only match against the beginning of the path.
 For example, a pattern such as `/json` will only match request URLs that begin with `/json`, rather than matching any URL containing `/json`.

 The gateway checks the request URL against several variations depending on whether path versioning is enabled: